klavinslab/aquaverse/docs/protocol_developer/show.md

 ## Getting Technician Input

-There are two `ShowBlock` methods that are used to retrieve input from the technician: `get` and `select`.
+There are two show block methods that are used to retrieve input from the technician: `get` and `select`.
 They work in the same way, except that `get` allows the technician to enter a String response, and `select` has the technician select an item from a dropdown menu.

 `get` provides a textbox for the technician to enter a String.
-Its first parameter is the type of input, as "number", or "text", and it also requires the `var:` option to hold a valid keyname, as the key that will be later used to access the inputted data.
+Its first parameter is the type of input, as "number", or "text", and it also requires the `var:` option to hold a valid key name, as the key that will be later used to access the inputted data.
 Here is the code for a simple show block that prompts the technician for a response

 ```ruby
 show do